Sothatsit/CITS4419-EmergencyNetwork/README.md

 * `src/` contains the source code for the Sender and Receiver nodes for our flooding protocol.
 * `util/` contains the details of the flooding protocol, and shared code for the Sender and Receiver nodes.

+The report that was written for this project is available in `report.pdf`.

 # Acknowledgements

 The LoRa Library this module has been based of was created by Sandeep Mistry at: https://github.com/sandeepmistry/arduino-LoRa/blob/master/API.md